 Study visits for young women will include a screening visit, an enrollment/baseline visit, followed by assessments at 12, 24, and 36 months (except for 11th graders, who will be followed only for maximum of 24 months) post-baseline or until the woman finishes 12th grade.
 Additionally, all young women whose anniversary date of enrollment is prior to October 1 will have a Graduation Visit near the time of their graduation from school.
-Young women in both arms will be tested for HIV and HSV-2 infection at baseline and at follow-up assessment visits, and will complete a questionnaire on personal issues such as sexual behavior, HIV, and schooling at baseline and follow-up assessment visits.
-Questionnaire on personal issues will not be completed at the Graduation Visit.
+Young women in both the intervention and control arms who previously completed their other study visits will have a follow-up assessment (the Post-Intervention Visit) to assess the durability of the intervention effect.